perses/perses/docs/concepts/authentication.md

   "<PERSES_URL>/api/v1/projects"
 ```

-One can also use the CLI to login:
+You can also use the CLI to login:

 ```bash
 #!/usr/bin/env bash